2025-26 Edition

 Introduction to the fields of Electrical Engineering and Computer Engineering, including possible careers in both traditional and new emerging areas.
 Background on both the Electrical Engineering and the Computer Engineering majors, curriculum requirements, specializations, and faculty research interests.

-Restriction: Electrical Engineering Majors have first consideration for enrollment.
+Restrictions: Electrical Engineering majors have the first consideration for enrollment.

 EECS 10.
 Computational Methods in Electrical and Computer Engineering.
 4 Units.